DaoistDuck/UCM_CSE_111_Project/README.md

-# UCM_CSE_111_Project
+#League-of-Legends-Basic-Champion-Wiki-Website

-This project was to create a League of Legends Champion Stats website and show data based on the champion selected using our knowledge of SQLite.
+This project for UCM CSE 111 Database Systems was to create a League of Legends Champion Stats website and show data based on the champion selected using our knowledge of SQLite.

 To run:
 First run database.py to create the sqlite database with the command